Selling Your Property

 Selling a property and moving to your new home has a lot of moving parts.
 From finding out what are the costs involved in selling a house, what documents do I need to sell my house to how can I sell my house quickly?
 We have the answers.
 Our step by step guide is the perfect place to help you understand everything you need to know.

-We recommend inviting three estate agents to your home to provide sales valuations.
-For a true idea of how hard they will work to sell your property check their Google reviews.
+We suggest inviting three estate agents to evaluate your property.
+To get a genuine sense of their dedication to selling your home, examine their Google reviews.
 Reviews will showcase their commitment and performance for their customers.

 - Cost of new home

 - Stamp duty 1% up to €1,000,000 and 2% above €1,000,000

 - Legal fees typically range from €1,200 – €2,500 excluding various taxes and outlays